IITJ-RCAI/devcontainers/README.md

-# Python ML Devcontainer
+# Development Containers
-Devcontainers for python ML projects.
+Devcontainers for all projects.